Zekiyos/ThekeyHRMS/README.md

 #	Thekey HRMS

 # About implementation
-** It is first Developed on April 2011 and Implemented first on Sher Ethiopia PLC production server on August 13 2011.**
+** It is  Developed according to AQ Roses Plc policy and requirements and Implemented on AQ Roses Plc production server on October 22 2011.**

 # About database Schema
 ** database Schema and data placed on the root folder of database Schema and data for the intial projects
-* sherhrmsdb.sql and payrolldb.sql
+* aqhrmsdb.sql and payrolldb.sql

 # HOW to USE Thekey HRMS
-** Developed by customized for Sher Ethiopia PLC
+** Developed by customized for AQ Roses PLC
-** 1. Move the Directory SHERHRMS to the root directory folder ** 2.
-Use sherhrmsdb.sql and payrolldb.sql files to crat the system database schema and data from the folder of database ** 3.
-Use URL http://localhost/ThekeyHRMS/SHERHRMS/ to access the system
+** 1. Move the Directory AQHRMS to the root directory folder ** 2.
+Use aqhrmsdb.sql and payrolldb.sql files to create the system database schema and data from database directory ** 3.
+Use URL http://localhost/ThekeyHRMS/AQHRMS/ to access the system

 #	Information about Updates: